Kalva014/Interactive-Lab-Hub/Lab 1/README.md

 \*\***Include pictures of your storyboards here**\*\*
 ![IMG_9528](https://user-images.githubusercontent.com/46539140/186987282-c11bc702-f31b-4ea7-bc01-146b1905f7e0.jpg)

-Present your ideas to the other people in your breakout room (or in small groups).
-You can just get feedback from one another or you can work together on the other parts of the lab.

 \*\***Summarize feedback you got here.**\*\*
 - The student intuitively should put the device in a location that can be seen
 - You have to add a feature to calibrate how long it'll for breaks and studying